Hernia Mesh Lawsuit and Complications | What You Need to Know

 Hernia meshes have been used to help repair hernias for over 60 years.
 In the past 25 years hernia mesh has been used in the vast majority of hernia repair surgeries.
 After numerous advances, there are many different types of hernia meshes that are relied upon in surgeries.
 However, some of these hernia meshes have led to serious side effects for those who have had them implanted.
-Some of these complications can be life threatening.
+Some of these complications can be life-threatening.
 As a result, there have been scores of hernia mesh lawsuits filed against the manufacturers of these meshes.
 If you have received a hernia mesh implant and have experienced serious side effects, you should immediately contact a hernia mesh law firm or lawyer to discuss your case.
+Do not wait to file a hernia mesh lawsuit because, you may miss a statute of limitations.
 A hernia mesh lawsuit may be the only way to get justice and compensation as a result of defective and dangerous surgical mesh.

 What Is Hernia Repair?

 A hernia usually involve an organ that protrudes through a cavity.
 In order to fix the hernia, the abdominal wall must be reinforced and strengthened.
 In the past, this involved an open incision and sewing the affected area, This required full anesthetic and a hospital stay.
 Hernia repair has become less complicated in many instances due to the use of hernia mesh, which means that the surgeon does not have to do as much repair.

 Bard hernia mesh MDL update in federal Court